Guidance on Political, Campaign and Lobbying Activity

 B. Awards and Honors to Federal Officials

-Awards or other honors presented by any University unit or group to certain current federal officials are required to be disclosed to the government by Washington University in accordance with federal law.
+Awards or other honors presented by any University unit or group to certain current federal officials are required to be disclosed to the government by WashU in accordance with federal law.
 Any University unit or group considering the presentation of such an award must first receive approval from the Office of Government & Community Relations, the unit or group’s managing Vice Chancellor or Dean, and the Chancellor.

 C. Media Guidance